ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-08-aws-sysops-elasticache.md

 There are two engines available from ElastiCache: Redis and memecached.
 The signifigant differences between memcached and redis make for differences in monitoring and scaling

 ## memcached
-memecached is multithreaded and performs well up to 90% utilization then increase size of node or # of nodes
+multithreaded; and performs well up to 90% utilization then increase size of node or # of nodes

 | **Metric**  | **Description**  |**Solution**  |
 |:-----------------------------------------|:--------------------------------------------------------|:----------------------|